munoz0raul/arduino-demo/arduino-led-webui/BLOG.md

 ## Conclusion

-The Arduino Uno R4's dual-core architecture unlocks powerful possibilities.
+The Arduino Uno Q's dual-core architecture unlocks powerful possibilities.
 By combining the MPU's Linux capabilities with the MCU's real-time control, you can build sophisticated IoT applications with simple, elegant code.

 The Bridge makes inter-core communication feel natural - just call functions!
 No need to worry about sockets, protocols, or synchronization.